sahilfaraz0/IOT-Irrigation-System/README.md

 # 🌱 Mehrano Agri Farms: Smart IoT Irrigation & Monitoring System
+**Author:** Sahil Faraz | **Date:** April 2026

+> **Academic Disclaimer:** This repository contains an academic project for the **Pearson B-TEC HND in Digital Technologies (Cybersecurity) - Unit 20: Internet of Things** module.
+It is strictly for portfolio and demonstration purposes.
+Other students may not use or copy this material for their own academic submissions.

 ## 📖 Project Overview
 This repository contains a comprehensive, IoT-based smart irrigation and environmental monitoring system developed for Mehrano Agri Farms.
 Designed as a solution for modern agricultural challenges, this project tackles the critical issue of ineffective irrigation management caused by manual monitoring and fixed watering schedules.